-Dividend income is recognised on the ex-dividend date net of any related foreign withholding tax recorded as an expense.
+Dividend income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
 The Fund currently incurs withholding tax imposed by certain countries on investment income.
-Such income is recorded gross of withholding tax in profit or loss.
+Such income is recorded net off withholding tax in profit or loss.